 If you're diagnosed with cancer, you may have more tests to help determine how far it has progressed.
 Staging and grading the cancer will allow the doctors to determine its size, whether it has spread and the best treatment options.

-Different types of staging systems are used for different types of cancer.
-Below is an example of one common method of staging:
+There are 2 main types of staging systems used for different types of cancer.

-- stage 0 – indicates that the cancer is where it started (in situ) and hasn't spread
+- stage 0 – the cancer is where it started (in situ) and hasn't spread

-- stage I – the cancer is small and hasn't spread anywhere else
+- stage 1 – the cancer is small and hasn't spread anywhere else

-- stage II – the cancer has grown, but hasn't spread
+- stage 2 – the cancer has grown, but hasn't spread

-- stage III – the cancer is larger and may have spread to the surrounding tissues and/or the lymph nodes (part of the lymphatic system)
+- stage 3 – the cancer is larger and may have spread to the surrounding tissues and/or the lymph nodes (or "glands", part of the immune system)

-- stage IV – the cancer has spread from where it started to at least one other body organ; also known as "secondary" or "metastatic" cancer
+- stage 4 – the cancer has spread from where it started to at least 1 other body organ, also known as "secondary" or "metastatic" cancer

 The grade of a cancer depends on what the cells look like under a microscope.